La Mer isn’t your typical skincare brand. But you already knew that, probably.

 “The other thing that fascinated me when I walked into that lab,” he continues, “was a fish tank.
 So maybe a little-known fact is that today, we have fish tanks by our counters throughout the facility—but there were no fish in Huber’s fish tanks.
 He was doing his fermentation.
 It looked like a bunch of muck, actually—it didn’t smell very pleasant.
 I asked what it was, and they told me it was the fermentation.
 It was really the main secret behind what made Crème de la Mer work.”

 After learning more about the science behind La Mer, we began our tour of the facility.
 But walking through the lab wasn’t exactly what I expected.
-After hearing about the “sound baths” that the ingredients go through as well as just knowing how luxe the brand is, I imagined a super-chic and glamorous atmosphere, but it was your standard setup: stainless steel tables, cabinets, machinery.
+After hearing about the “sound baths” that the ingredients go through—on top of knowing how luxe the brand is—I imagined a super-chic and glamorous atmosphere, but it was your standard setup: stainless steel tables, cabinets, machinery.
 But in a way, this was a pleasant surprise.
 The ingredients were stored in glass jars—they weren’t pretty, but they’re historic and true to the brand.
 What worked for Huber decades ago is still the same process that’s packaged today, with additions here and there for each new product.

-Speaking of which, La Mer’s newest launch, The Moisturizing Soft Lotion ($260), has a multi-layer delivery system of the Broth, the Lime Tea Concentrate, and a layer of emollients (non-cosmetic moisturizers like creams and lotions) placed inside a gel capsule that’s designed to be incredibly small so that it can deeply penetrate the skin.
+Speaking of which, La Mer’s more recent launch, The Moisturizing Soft Lotion ($285), has a multi-layer delivery system of the Broth, the Lime Tea Concentrate, and a layer of emollients (non-cosmetic moisturizers like creams and lotions) placed inside a gel capsule that’s designed to be incredibly small so that it can deeply penetrate the skin.

 J.Lo’s not the only fan of the brand.
 Find out how La Mer’s products help Olivia Culpo look fresh when she travels.